JJ0BY/Erfplus-Activation-function/README.md

-# AI II Final project: ErfPlus A Smooth Monotonic Activation Function utilizing the Error Function
+# AI II Final project: ErfPlus, A Smooth Monotonic Activation Function utilizing the Error Function

  Code for the AI II final project: The new proposed activation function is a smooth monotonic error based function